 - In general, users should avoid connecting to any suspicious “FREE” Wi-Fi network.

-Thanks to Elisha Eshed and Roy Iarchy in the Skycure research team for their continued great work.
+Thanks to Elisha Eshed and Roy Iarchy in the Skycure research team for their continued great work (now SEP Mobile).
 I would also like to thank Apple’s security team for their cooperation and continued commitment to the security of Apple’s user base.